jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 ## The Product

-The build starts with a lightweight M4-style receiver set and cartridge-specific magazines.
+I started this build with a lightweight M4-style receiver set and cartridge-specific magazines.

 <div class="gallery" markdown="1">